 - Being articulate and transparent about process.
 A willingness to embrace not-knowing and spontaneity, as well as working with structure, strategy, and parameters.

-- Work that is compelling, vital, and timely.
+- Socially engaged work that is compelling, vital, and timely.
 We are a place to explore the methods and media that best express those ideas.

 - Risk taking.
 Pushing boundaries, play, experimentation.
 Learning from failure as much as success.